 - Pay attention to warning lights!
 Oil light on?
 It means there is a problem.
 Ignoring it won’t make it go away.

 There are so many options.
 Take your time and see what you can cut out each month.
-Make it a challenge and see just how much you can save on your expenses!
+Make it a challenge and see just how much you can save on your monthly expenses!

 Article written by Amanda